lockwo/distreqx/CONTRIBUTING.md

 **If you're making changes to the code:**

 Now make your changes.
 Make sure to include additional tests if necessary.
+Be sure to consider the abstract/final design pattern: https://docs.kidger.site/equinox/pattern/.

 If you include a new features, there are 3 required classes of tests:
 - Correctness: tests the are against analytic or known solutions that ensure the computation is correct